floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_environment_variables.md

 This includes the configuration variables in the file `sg_config_vars.yml`.
 Note that encrypted variables are also stored in encrypted form in this file.

-## Using Content From External Files
+## Using content from external files

 You can also retrieve configuration values from files which are available on your cluster nodes.
 You can use the following syntax for this purpose: